mozilla/node-convict/CONTRIBUTING.md

 2-spaces indent

-Check your code with JSHint (JSHint >= 2.1.11 necessary):
+Check that your code passes the tests before submitting a PR:

-    $ npm run-script lint

-And, if necessary, to install JSHint globally into your account:

-    $ npm install --prefix ~/ jshint -g
+    $ npm test